alo/runnerty-cypress/README.md

 - `config.json` - Configuration file for Runnerty's plugins also global values are set here.
 - `plan.json` - The processes planification and dependencies are specified here.

+## Before
+You should connect your proyect to [Runnerty platform](https://app.runnerty.io) so you can view your workflow executions.

 ## To Use

 From your command line: